ashhhlynn/recipe-manager/README.md

 - Create recipes to share with other users
 - View recipe index with reviews and rating averages on 5-star scale
 - Search index by keyword and sort by category, title, date, rating, and review count
-- Store or remove recipes under favorites, rate and leave reviews
+- Store or remove recipes under favorites, rate and write reviews

 ## Media
 ### Home Screen